Snow plow in downtown Keene

 When do the new rules start?

 The new rules are in effect now.
 Overnight, on-street parking is no longer banned every day between November and April like it was in previous years.
-It will only be banned when inclement weather is forecast and a Winter Weather Parking Ban notice has been issued by the Public Works Department.
+It will only be banned when a Winter Weather Parking Ban or a Scheduled Maintenance Parking Ban notice has been issued by the Public Works Department.

 When can I park on the street overnight, and when can I not park on the street overnight?

-Vehicles may park on the street overnight (in areas where it is not otherwise prohibited) until the Public Works Department issues a notice that on-street parking will be banned due to forecasted inclement weather.
-The notices will be issued at least six hours in advance and will include the start time and date.
-After snow clearing operations are complete, the Public Works Department will issue a notice lifting the ban so vehicles may be parked on the street again.
+Vehicles may park on the street overnight (in areas where it is not otherwise prohibited) until the Public Works Department issues a notice that on-street parking will be banned due to forecasted inclement weather or scheduled maintenance such as street sweeping, line painting, etc. The notices will be issued at least six hours in advance and will include the start time and date.
+After operations are complete, the Public Works Department will lift the ban so vehicles may be parked on the street again.

 How can I sign up to get notices when on-street parking is banned, and where will the information be posted?

-There are email and text (SMS) messaging lists people can sign up for to receive winter parking ban notices electronically.
-The www.KeeneNH.gov/snow web page will also always display the current winter parking status, and City social media posts will be published to notify the public of parking ban status.
+There are email and text (SMS) messaging lists people can sign up for to receive parking ban notices electronically.
+The www.KeeneNH.gov/parkingban web page will also always display the current parking ban status, and City social media posts will be published to notify the public of parking ban status.

-Where can I park my vehicle during a winter weather parking ban?
+Where can I park my vehicle during a parking ban?

 Certain City parking lots will be open to the public for overnight parking.
-Maps showing which lots are available on which days/nights are posted online and linked from the KeeneNH.gov/snow web page. *Please be careful to park only in public spaces in the parking lots and look for signage that identifies/restricts reserved spaces.
-Each lot must be cleared of snow, so the specific lots that are available to the public overnight rotate to accommodate both public parking needs and snow removal operations.
+Maps showing which lots are available on which days/nights are posted online and linked from the KeeneNH.gov/parkingban web page. *Please be careful to park only in public spaces in the parking lots and look for signage that identifies/restricts reserved spaces.
+Each lot must be cleared of snow or, in warmer months, have scheduled maintenance, so the specific lots that are available to the public overnight rotate to accommodate both public parking needs and maintenance operations.

 What if my car gets towed?
 How do I get it back?